 E.5.
-In 2014 some 280,000 tonnes of crushed rock was produced.
-For crushed rock, the 10 year average sales level is 220,000 tonnes per annum.
+In 2015, 239,517 tonnes of crushed rock were produced.
+For crushed rock, the 10 year average sales level is approximately 230,000 tonnes per annum.
 The highest level of annual sales since 1999 was 440,000 in 2001.
-This indicates there is capacity to increase sales by up to 160,000 tonnes per annum.
+This indicates there is capacity to increase sales by approximately 200,000 tonnes per annum.
 The landbank is far in excess of 10 years and it is considered that sales could increase if demand existed, subject to other constraints such as access between quarries and markets.
 The Mineral Planning Authority considers it appropriate to continue to use the 10 year average to determine the landbank.